The New Year is a perfect time to review and reset your marketing mix and make sure you’re set for success.

-Here’s a simplified guide for a marketing audit that will capitalize on your wins and help avoid losses in the future:
+Here’s a simplified guide for a New Year’s marketing audit that will capitalize on your wins and help avoid losses in the future:

 Step 1: Take inventory of last year’s successes and failures.